 2. Listen to positive music

 Music has the tendency to make us feel a certain way.
 Whether it is sadness or happiness, music is a gift that we should use all the time.
-Music is one of the five ways that helps me remain positive when things do not go my way.
+Music is one of the five ways that help me remain positive when things do not go my way.

 To show gratitude, how about playing your favorite song?
 You’re showing gratitude because you appreciate the song and how it makes you feel, which should be happy.
 So listen to your favorite jam and dance away.